mohit-chawla/recboard/README.md

 ### **Contrbutions**
-This project is not open for contributions, as of now.
+This project is **not** open for contributions, as of now.
 This is a semester project, for now.
-Once we have a PoC that resonates well with users, we will clean (some / all) code and then open this for contributions. :)
+Once we have a PoC that resonates well with users and matches expected performance, then we will open this repo for contributions. :)

 ### **Wiki**